 Consider the cost to consumers and provide clear, accurate pricing early in the buying process.
-Also, consider payment options, such as PayPal the eliminate the need for customers to share sensitive information, or offer payment options for more expensive purchases.
+Also, consider payment options, such as PayPal which eliminates the need for customers to share sensitive information, or offers payment options for more expensive purchases.

 Logistics involves the physical movement of products from one place to the next.
 We can also include warehousing within this area, as well.
 Unless your product involves only services, getting products from suppliers and to customers is a major factor in your success, especially given that many consumers demand fast, free shipping.

 In some cases, you may offer drop-shipping directly from the manufacturer to customers, so you never have to worry about warehousing and shipping.
 In other cases, you must consider where to locate your warehouse to reduce the time and expense of getting products to customers.

 How to start your e-commerce store: wrapping up

 Once you know how to start your e-commerce store, the process becomes much less overwhelming and anxiety-inducing.
 To achieve the success you might see in other storefronts, you need to make sure you start on the right foot.

 As complicated as that could seem, it doesn’t need to be.
 With each of the above steps, you’ll make it more straightforward.
 You’ll also be better positioned for future success.
 There shouldn’t be anything stopping you from launching your e-commerce store the right way.

 Need marketing help to support business growth?

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.